MysteryPancake/Houdini-Fun/README.md

 I saw a cool paper called ["Estimating Discrete Total Curvature with Per Triangle Normal Variation" by Crane He Chen](https://doi.org/10.1145/3587421.3595439).

 It uses the variation of the normals to represent curvature.
-It measures variation using the laplacian of the normals.
+The laplacian of the normals measures the variation.

-This gives cleaner looking results than the curvature from the Measure node (left).
+This gives cleaner looking results than the Measure node (left).

 <img src="./images/fast_laplacian_curvature.png" width="500">